kmkolasinski/nano-umap/README.md

 ## Assumptions

 All methods start from the same steps:
-* Search for top-k nearst neighbors using `pynndescent` package, similarly UMAP does.
+* Search for top-k nearest neighbors using `pynndescent` package, similarly UMAP does.
 See `core.NanoUMAPBase._get_knn` for more details, but this is basically copy of UMAP way of doing this.
 * Initialize low dimensional embeddings: